rehierl/node-tree-outliner/1-2-0-set-theory/0-0-set-theory.md

 <!-- ======================================================================= -->
 # Set theory

-* See "mathematics" for the core concept of sets.
+* see "mathematics" for the core concept of sets.
-* See "sequences" for "ordered sets".
+* see "sequences" for "ordered sets".

 <!-- ======================================================================= -->
 ## wikipedia, set theory